Get insider access

 macOS Compatibility

-This monitor works well for the most part with recent MacBook Pros.
-It supports a variable refresh rate, and it works well in-game but flickers a bit when you're not in a game.
-HDR technically works, but it doesn't look right, so you're better off leaving it disabled.
-On the other hand, there are no issues with sleep mode, and windows go back to their original position when you wake up your computer.
+This monitor works well for the most part with macOS.
+VRR works well in-game but flickers a bit when you're not in a game.
+HDR technically works, but it doesn't look good, so you're better off leaving it disabled.
+On the other hand, there are no sleep mode issues, and windows return to their original position when you wake up your computer.

 Features